Happiness : A goal to achieve or a lifelong companion?

 So Is Happiness a Goal or a lifelong companion?

-''In fact for most people money has a very small effect on happiness, because their basic needs are satisfied already, and there are other much more important, causes of happiness, of which they are not aware.' - Argyle, 2001, p222.
+'In fact for most people, money has a very small effect on happiness, because their basic needs are satisfied already, and there are other much more important, causes of happiness, of which they are not aware.' - Argyle, 2001, p222.

 Treating happiness as a goal can also create pressure and disappointment when it feels out of reach.
 It risks turning happiness into a fetishised ideal, where only some emotions count and others are dismissed.